secure-Linkss/bol.new/README.md

 ## 🚀 Overview

 Brain Link Tracker is a comprehensive SaaS platform for link tracking, URL shortening, and advanced analytics.
-Built with React, Flask, and Supabase, it provides real-time tracking, geographic analytics, campaign management, and enterprise-grade admin features.
+Built with React, Flask, and Neon PostgreSQL, it provides real-time tracking, geographic analytics, campaign management, and enterprise-grade admin features.

 ### ✨ Key Features